 Second, Mont Kiara actually has great connectivity to public transport in the form of buses.
 2 bus lines serve Mont Kiara; T852 and 190.

 190 is a feeder bus to the Pasar Seni LRT and MRT stations.
-It is goes through a rather long route through Jalan Ipoh and Chow Kit.
+It takes a rather long route through Jalan Ipoh and Chow Kit.
 You can alight at Chow Kit to take the monorail.

 Between these 2 buses, you pretty much have access to MRT, LRT, and monorail.

-How's that for a place to stay?
-Mont Kiara covers almost all the bases as far as a residential area goes.
+Mont Kiara covers almost all the bases as far as a good residential area goes.

-That does not mean it does not have drawbacks.
-High-rise living may not appeal to everyone.
-It is also a concrete jungle devoid of parks and good pedestrian walkways.
-There is a 25-acre green lung in the western side but it's not a recreational park.
+Mont Kiara is a concrete jungle devoid of public parks and lacking good pedestrian walkways.
+There is a 25-acre green lung on the western side but it's not a recreational park.

 Traffic congestion is terrible during peak hours (which area in Kuala Lumpur is not?) and is the bane of residents.

-For me, an address that people strongly desire to live in as opposed to one where the only consideration is price has far greater long term potential because of the perceived value.
+Being one of the most searched addresses in the Klang Valley is a strong indication of its appeal.
+An address that people strongly desire to live in as opposed to one where the only consideration is price has far greater long-term potential because of the perceived value.